jtbnz/TruckChecks/README.md

 - **Config Sample File**: Copy and configure the `config.php` file from `config_sample.php`.
 - **quiz/**: Quiz to locate the correct locker for an item

+## Things to Do

+    1. DONE: clear out timezone and only store in UTC and convert on retreival
+    2. DONE: Add in a comments on a truck check and make this functionality a setting that can be turned on and off

 ## Contributing